Utvidet returrett til 31. januar 2025

 The book argues that the colonial lunatic asylum failed to assimilate into Indian society and therefore remained a failed colonial-medical enterprise.
 Lunatic asylums left a legacy of historical trauma for the indigenous community because of their coercive and custodial character.

 This book is open access under a CC BY 4.0 license.
-This book explores how the body was investigated in the late nineteenth-century asylum in Britain.
+This book tells the story of Barbara Robb and her pressure group, Aid for the Elderly in Government Institutions (AEGIS).

 • - Past and Present